ketulp21/Customer_Segmentation_for_a_Shopping_Mall/README.md

 ## Overview

 This project focuses on customer segmentation for a shopping mall using unsupervised learning techniques, specifically K-means clustering.
-The goal is to group mall customers based on their spending behavior and income, allowing the mall to tailor its marketing strategies and tenant selection to different customer segments.
+The goal is to group mall customers based on their spending behaviour and income, allowing the mall to tailor its marketing strategies for different customer segments.

 ## Key Highlights
 Data Exploration:

-* Conducted univariate and bivariate analysis to gain insights into customer behavior.
+* Conducted univariate and bivariate analyses to gain insights into customer behaviour.
-* Examined the distribution of individual variables such as spending behavior and income.
+* Examined the distribution of individual variables such as spending behaviour and income.
 * Explored relationships between variables to identify potential patterns.

 ## K-Means Clustering: